-When moving into an operational phase for NEFAB, the cultural differences between the NEFAB countries should not be forgotten or underestimated.
-The recognition of the existence of such cultural differences and the ability to work proactively with them increases the potential for success and good business solutions for the customers.
+The NEFAB cooperation involves work across different organisations and states with different cultures.
+The recognition of cultural differences and the ability to work proactively with them increases the potential for success and good business solutions for the customers.

 NEFAB and the business of the ANSPs involve many stakeholders.
 The stakeholders have different requirements, dependent on the nature of their task or business.
 In the operational perspective there are clear differences between civil and military airspace users and between commercial air traffic and different non-commercial operations.

-In addition military authorities, NSA's, governments, airport operators, trade unions and the society at large are considered as stakeholders.
-An efficiently functioning governance mechanisms for NEFAB will be formed which will ensure good cooperation between stakeholders.
+Military authorities, NSA's, governments, airport operators, trade unions and the society at large are considered as major stakeholders.
+An efficiently functioning governance mechanism for NEFAB is in place to ensure good cooperation between stakeholders.
 A proactive communication strategy and proper coordination of stakeholder needs and requirements are also considered as key factors for success.